Hard Fork Accounting: Recognising Coins You Didn't Ask For (2026)

 6. Confirm recognition/basis with your auditor; tax with a tax adviser — fact-specific; not accounting/tax advice.

-Wag3s Ledger records forked-coin receipts with value and timestamp and the configured basis policy, with an audit trail — while the recognition, basis, and income treatment stay auditor-confirmed and tax stays a separate adviser question.
+Wag3s Ledger records forked-coin receipts with their value and timestamp under the basis policy you have configured, and keeps an audit trail behind the entry.
+The recognition point, the basis, and the income treatment stay with the entity's auditor, and the tax position stays a separate adviser question — Ledger's role is to give that auditor a clean, dated record to work from, supporting their judgement rather than replacing it.
 See the Ledger product page.

 Further reading